-Ochonicky graduated with a degree in art, with an emphasis on sculpture, from Fontbonne University in St. Louis, Missouri.
-For Ochonicky, scrimshaw was the perfect medium to combine her love of art and history.
-Additional graduate studies in a variety of mediums and even horticulture continued to enrich to her work, giving it a distinct, precise style.
+Mike graduated with a degree in art, with an emphasis on sculpture, from Fontbonne University in St. Louis, Missouri.
+She saw scrimshaw as the perfect medium to combine her love of art and history.
+She did additional graduate study in various media and even horticulture to enrich to her work, giving it a distinct, precise style.

 We've mailed the

 June 2019 issue of Early American Life to all of our current subscribers.
 The postal service advises you should allow up to three weeks for delivery,